open-telemetry/opentelemetry-js/getting-started/ts-example/README.md

 This guide assumes you are going to be using Zipkin as your tracing backend, but modifying it for Jaeger should be straightforward.

-An example application which can be used with this guide can be found at in the [example directory](example).
-You can see what it looks like with tracing enabled in the [traced-example directory](traced-example).
+An example application which can be used with this guide can be found at in the same directory.

 ### Setting up a Tracing Backend